 Buddipole Deluxe - Considering I'm in a fairly low-lying area of my neighborhood I was ecstatic to make my first DX contact to the Czech Republic, Ukraine, and Russia on July 19, 2014 with a setup like this one.
-About a week later I added Croatia, Ploand, Crete, and Lebanon.
+About a week later I added Croatia, Poland, Crete, and Lebanon.
 I am now officially "hooked" and trying to see what antenna setups I can get away with in my HOA-restricted covenants neighborhood.
+So far, I've worked >100 countries, although not all officially confirmed.
+I'm constantly amazed at what this simple antenna and setup is cabable of.
 (Image credit: www.pueblohamclub.com)

-When I'm on the road, my first official radio purchase, a Wouxun UV-3D does the trick for now (Image credit: http://cdn2.bigcommerce.com)
+Although nothing to brag about, when I'm on the road, I use my first official radio purchase, a Wouxun UV-3D.
+(Image credit: http://cdn2.bigcommerce.com)

 Enjoying the beginnings of what I hope to be a long and rich history with the Sprit of Radio!